Oregon State vs. Colorado NCAA Football Odds, Plays and Insights | November 6, 2021

 Oregon State Stats and Trends

-- Oregon State has played eight games, with five wins against the spread.

-- The Beavers have always covered the spread this season when favored by 10.5 points or more.
+- This season, the Beavers have won against the spread in each of their two games as a favorite of 10.5 points or more.

-- Oregon State has eclipsed the over/under in 50% of its opportunities this year (four times over eight games with a set point total).
+- Oregon State has eclipsed the over/under in 50% of its opportunities this year (four times in eight games with a set point total).

-- Oregon State is 5-1 against the spread and 5-1 overall in games when it puts up more than 24.6 points.
+- Oregon State is 5-1 against the spread and 5-1 overall this season when the team notches more than 24.6 points.

-- Oregon State is 4-1 against the spread and 4-1 overall when the team churns out more than 400.5 yards.
+- In games that Oregon State churns out over 400.5 yards, the team is 4-1 against the spread and 4-1 overall.

-- This year, the Beavers have turned the ball over 13 times, seven more than the Buffaloes' takeaways (6).

 - Find the latest spread and moneyline odds for Oregon State at SISportsbook.